Welcome

 How can machines learn from interaction?
 Or how can intelligence, or more in general, complex behavior emerge from simple parts?

-Big questions ofcourse, but nonetheless fascinating, and I enjoy studying these questions as a researcher in the Data Mining Group as well as in the Media Technology Program at the Leiden Institute of Advanced Computer Science at Leiden University in the Netherlands.
+Big questions ofcourse, but nonetheless fascinating, and I enjoy studying these questions as a researcher in the Human AI research cluster at the Leiden Institute of Advanced Computer Science at Leiden University in the Netherlands.

 Next to that I apply these methods in industry, most recently as the Director of Decisioning Solutions at Pegasystems, and I also have experience with start ups, both as an employee and an informal advisor.